 The objective of Exploration grants is to fund high-risk, high-reward interdisciplinary research.
 If you have an idea that fits this description and builds on research already supported by another grant, you may apply for funding through this opportunity to support it.
 If the idea is the logical next step of the research you are doing, it is not likely a fit to this program.

 If an application submitted to another funding opportunity was assessed as “fundable if funds available” or as unsuccessful due to lack of detail or clarity (as noted in feedback received), can I submit it here?

 The goal of the Exploration stream is to inspire high-risk, high-reward and interdisciplinary research.
 Applications for the same or similar projects that have been unsuccessful in other agency programs may be submitted to NFRF in cases where the lack of success is due only to the high-risk and/or interdisciplinary nature of the project, rather than to limited funds in a competitive pool or other reasons.

-To meet the minimum requirement to be considered interdisciplinary, the proposed research project must include elements from at least two different disciplines that do not traditionally collaborate together, or must combine them in a novel way.
+To meet the minimum requirement to be considered interdisciplinary, the proposed research project must integrate elements from at least two different disciplines that do not traditionally collaborate or must combine them in a novel way.
 Can you please explain?